 Detailed Description

 Pemphigus vulgaris (PV) is a B-cell mediated autoimmune disorder in which painful blisters are formed on the skin or mucosal membrane, including the mouth, nose, throat, eyelids, anus, and genitals.
-This phase 1/2 study is being conducted to find the maximum tolerated dose and optimal fractionated infusion schedule of an investigational cell therapy, DSG3-CAART, that can be given to patients with mucosal PV who are inadequately managed by standard therapies.
-A sub-study will be conducted to investigate if CABA-201 can be safely administered while achieving clinical responses without the need for preconditioning in PV patients.
+This phase 1/2 study is being conducted in two parts.
+The first part is the main study conducted to find the maximum tolerated dose and optimal fractionated infusion schedule of an investigational cell therapy, DSG3-CAART, that can be given to patients with mucosal PV who are inadequately managed by standard therapies.
+This study is closed to enrollment.
+The second part is a sub-study is being conducted to investigate if CABA-201, also called resecabtagene autoleucel, or "rese-cel", can be safely administered while achieving clinical responses without the need for preconditioning in mucosal-dominant PV (mPV) and mucocutaneous PV (mcPV) patients.
+This sub-study is open to enrollment.
 DSG3-CAART or CABA-201 may potentially lead to complete and durable remission of disease.